enmasseio/hypertimer/README.md

     Function executed when the delay is exceeded

   - `delay: number`
     The delay in milliseconds.
-When the rate is zero, or the delay is smaller or equal to zero, the callback is triggered immediately.
+When the delay is smaller or equal to zero, the callback is triggered immediately.

 - **`setTrigger(callback: Function, time: Date | number) : number`**
   Set a trigger, which is triggered when the timeout occurs in hyper-time.
 See also `getTimeout`.
 The function returns a triggerId which can be used to cancel the trigger using `clearTrigger()`.
 The parameters are: